Woodhaven Boulevard station (IND Queens Boulevard Line): Station layout

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.

 Exits

 The full-time side at the west end of the mezzanine has three street stairs.
 One leads to the northeast corner of Queens Boulevard and 59th Avenue, the closest to the mall.
 The other two staircases are through a long passageway to both southern corners of Queens Boulevard and Woodhaven Boulevard, acting as a pedestrian underpass outside of fare control.
 These staircases date back to the station's original opening.
-There is an entrance to the southeast corner of Woodhaven and Queens Boulevards that, as a result of the construction of the Long Island Expressway in the mid-1950s, leads only to two entrance ramps to the expressway, with no continuous sidewalk leading to the entrance.
+There is an entrance to the southeast corner of Woodhaven and Queens Boulevards that, as a result of the construction of the Long Island Expressway in the mid-1950s, leads only to a sidewalk isolated between two entrance ramps to the expressway, requiring passengers to cross traffic signals on all sides.

 The part-time portion at the former Horace Harding Boulevard on the east end has a closed and removed booth and one street stair to the north side of Queens Boulevard at 92nd Street.
 This entrance abuts two expressway ramps and leads to the former Horace Harding Boulevard, now replaced by the LIE exit ramp.
 This exit still has a directional mosaic pointing to it, listing the exit as 60th Avenue and 92nd Street on the north side of Queens Boulevard.
 The construction of the Long Island Expressway removed this intersection.
 This is also a staircase that dates to the station's opening.

 There is a closed exit to the south side of Queens Boulevard underneath the Long Island Expressway, between the ramp to the eastbound expressway and Eliot Avenue.
 It is covered with a trapdoor.

 Bus service

 The station and the nearby Queens Center Mall are served by nine local MTA Regional Bus Operations routes and two express bus routes.
-Three of the four Woodhaven Boulevard bus lines (Q11, Q21, Q52 SBS) terminate at the station, with the Q53 SBS bus continuing westward towards the Woodside – 61st Street Station.
-Except for the Q88, Rego Park-bound Q59, Jamaica-bound Q60, and Corona-bound Q38, all northbound buses stop at the mall entrance, while all southbound buses as well as the QM10 and QM11 express buses stop at Hoffman Drive adjacent to Hoffman Park.
+Two of the three Woodhaven Boulevard bus lines (Q11 and Q52 SBS) terminate at the station, with the Q53 SBS bus continuing westward towards the Woodside – 61st Street Station.
+Except for the Q88, Rego Park-bound Q59, Jamaica-bound Q60, and East Elmhurst-bound Q14, all northbound buses stop at the mall entrance, while all southbound buses as well as the QM10 and QM11 express buses stop at Hoffman Drive adjacent to Hoffman Park.
 The Q88 terminates at 92nd Street, in between the two halves of the mall.